geodynamics/aspect/README.md

    - Timo Heister
    - John Naliboff

- - A complete and growing list of the many authors that have contributed over the years can be found at [github](https://github.com/geodynamics/aspect/graphs/contributors)
+ - A complete and growing list of the many authors that have contributed over the years can be found at [GitHub contributors](https://github.com/geodynamics/aspect/graphs/contributors).
  - If you have specific questions about ASPECT that are not suitable for public and archived mailing lists, feel free to contact the maintainers or principal developers.